 During our visit we noted that the practice appeared clean and well maintained.
-There were cleaning schedules and dental surgery cleaning checklists, which we saw were completed, and cleaning equipment was stored appropriately in line with Control of Substances Hazardous to Health (COSHH).
-COSHH is the law that requires employers to control substances that are hazardous to health.
+There were cleaning schedules and dental surgery cleaning checklists, which we saw were completed, and cleaning equipment was stored appropriately.
 A dental nurse was the lead for infection prevention and control in the practice and we saw evidence they had been appropriately trained.

-We saw evidence that the practice was meeting the essential quality requirements of Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05).
+We saw evidence that the practice was compliant with the essential quality requirements of Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05).
 HTM01-05 is designed to assist all registered primary dental care services to meet satisfactory levels of decontamination.
-We saw evidence the practice had undertaken an audit and demonstrated compliance with HTM01-05 standards.

-Decontamination of dental instruments was carried out in a designated decontamination room on the first floor of the practice.
-The lead dental nurse demonstrated the decontamination process from taking the dirty instruments through to clean and ready for use again.
-We observed that the arrangements ensured that dirty instruments did not contaminate clean processed instruments.
+Decontamination of dental instruments was carried out in the ground floor dental surgery.
+A dental nurse demonstrated the decontamination process from taking the dirty instruments through to clean and ready for use again.
+It was clearly observed by us that dirty instruments did not contaminate clean processed instruments.
 The process of cleaning, disinfection, inspection, sterilisation, packaging and storage of instruments followed a well-defined system of zoning from dirty through to clean.
 The practice used a system of manual scrubbing and rinsing known as temporal separation, followed by inspection of each item under a magnifying lamp before sterilisation.

 When instruments had been sterilised they were pouched and stored until required.
 All pouches were dated with an appropriate expiry date.
-The lead dental nurse demonstrated to us that the practice operated systems to ensure that the autoclave (equipment used to sterilise instruments) used in the decontamination process was working effectively.
-We noted that data sheets used to record the essential daily and weekly validation checks of the sterilisation cycles were complete.
+The nurse also demonstrated to us that the practice operated systems to ensure that the autoclave used in the decontamination process was working effectively We noted that data sheets used to record the essential daily and weekly validation checks of the sterilisation cycles were complete.
 We also observed six monthly maintenance schedules, ensuring that equipment was maintained to the standards set out in current guidelines.

 The segregation and storage of dental waste was in line with current guidelines laid down by the Department of Health.
 The treatment of sharps waste was in accordance with current guidelines.
 We observed that sharps containers were well maintained and correctly labelled.

-When we spoke with practice staff they showed that they understood the practice sharps injury protocol.
-This indicated that staff were protected against contamination by blood borne viruses.
+The practice sharps injury protocol was clearly understood when talking with practice staff.
+This meant that staff were protected against contamination by blood borne viruses.
 The practice used an appropriate contractor to remove dental waste from the practice.
 Waste consignment notices were available for inspection.